-Any Tech startups will face many important tasks, whether due to development of new technology, filing patent, recruiting staff or raising funds.
+Any Tech startups will be involved in many important tasks, whether it is development of new technology, filing patent, recruiting staff or raising funds.
 And insurances is also on the list of things to do.
-Apart usual standard insurances (see our article 10 types of small business insurances you shoud have ), you must also have heard how Directors & Officers liability insurance (D&O) can help you tech startups or have been required to purchase one.
-If you are wondering whether D&O is needed, this article is for you.
+Apart usual standard insurances (see our article 10 types of small business insurances you shoud have ), you must also have heard how Directors & Officers liability insurance (D&O) can help your tech startups or have been required to purchase one.
+If you are wondering whether D&O is really needed for your business, this article is for you.

 Is D&O only for large listed company?

 A common misconception of D&O is that it is only needed to protect the board of directors of large listed companies.
 Although it was the primary reason for developing such coverage, D&O coverage is relevant for most companies and particularly for tech startups even without board members.
 Indeed, D&O will provide liability coverage for all directors and officers of the company that are involved in the management.
 So any founders and managers are also exposed, especially if the company have raised a lot of money.
 You could be sued for many different reasons like:

 - Security fraud

 - Failure to comply with laws or regulations

 Why investors will require you to buy D&O?